tradingview-pine-seeds/docs/data.md

 ## Data validation

-When your data is merged, the __Check data and create pr__ action will run automatically on the repository *Actions* page.
+When your data is merged, the __Check data and create pr__ action will run on the repository *Actions* page automatically.
 This action validates your files and loads them into the TradingView storage.

 Before merging your data, ensure that your files and their content follow the requirements described in this article.